Xiaoye220/JustIconFont/README.md

 }

 /// There is another way to setup custom iconfont
-/// If your TTF file's name is equel to font family name, you just need to implement protocol IconFontEnumType and return font name public extension MyIconFont: IconFontEnumType {
+/// If your TTF file's name is equel to font family name
+/// you just need to implement protocol IconFontEnumType and return font name public extension MyIconFont: IconFontEnumType {
     var name: String {
         return "iconfont"